Crochet Comfort Rice Bag

 I designed this simple crochet comfort rice bag out of personal necessity for myself.
 I suffer from headaches and any kind of relief at the moment is much needed.
 They do say, the best ideas come from “see a need, fill a need” concepts.

 Why buy something from the store when I have the yarn, cheap pair of pantyhose and rice in my kitchen.
 I can do it myself.
 Please enjoy my free pattern and I would love to see what ideas you can come up with for colours.
 If you are looking for a text-only version click this link Crochet Rice Bag

 - Crochet Alaskan Blue Cowl + Tutorial

 The pillow will be about 7″ high by 13″ long.

 Pattern by Jeanne Steinhilber

-- Bernat Handicrafter Cotton or Lily & Cream – 2 colors
+- Bernat Handicrafter Cotton or Lily & Cream – 2 colours

 - 5 mm or Size H Hook.